Cachamoe/New-Project/README.md

 ![]()

 ## Overview
-This is an application that allows users to
+This is an application that allows users to play Tic-Tac-Toe!

 ## Application Features